Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

 ``NODE_SEND_REMOTE_COMMAND``
 """"""""""""""""""""""""""""

-After remotely login into another host, a agent can use the ``NODE_SEND_REMOTE_COMMAND`` to execute commands across the network remotely.
+After remotely logging into another host, an agent can use the ``NODE_SEND_REMOTE_COMMAND`` to execute commands across the network remotely.

 .. code-block:: yaml